-Making the transition to university can be both exciting and daunting, and there are many things that you will need to think about before you book your accommodation.
-If you have a disability or medical condition we would strongly recommend that you contact the Disability Advice and Support (DAS) team as early as possible so that they can advise you of the support that is available.
-They will be able to help you get support put in place and can make referrals to the Accommodation Office if necessary, to ensure that you get accommodation that is suitable for your needs.
+If you have a disability or medical condition we recommend you contact the Disability Advice and Support (DAS) team as early as possible.
+They will advise you of the support available and make any necessary referrals to the Accommodation Office to request accommodation that is suitable for your needs.

-We would encourage prospective students to carefully consider which hall of residence would suit their needs prior to booking.
+We recommend prospective students carefully consider which hall of residence will suit their needs prior to booking.
 If you have any questions about the suitability of a hall or room then please contact the accommodation team for guidance.

-There are several rooms which have been specially adapted to be suitable for either a wheelchair user or a student with mobility difficulties.
-These rooms have a range of adaptations to ensure that we have appropriate facilities to accommodate a variety of requirements.
-They range from having ensuite or specially adapted communal wet-rooms, lowered surfaces and appliances and specialist equipment such as hoists and shower chairs.
+There are several rooms which have been specially adapted to be suitable for either a wheelchair user or a student with mobility difficulties and have a range of adaptations for a variety of requirements ranging from en-suite or specially adapted communal wet-rooms, lowered surfaces and appliances and specialist-equipment such as hoists and shower-chairs.

-For students with hearing difficulties we would provide a room adapted with a hearing package, this includes a flashing fire alarm and a rumble pillow.
+You can request a room adapted with a hearing package which includes a flashing fire alarm and a rumble pillow.

 Accommodation for personal carers

-We understand that some disabilities/medical conditions require daily or 24hr personal care.
-In these cases a room can be provided for your personal carer under the same terms and conditions as other residents.
+If you have a disability/medical condition that requires daily or 24-hours personal care, a room can be provided for your personal carer under the same terms and conditions as other residents.

-The student will need to ensure that the cost of the carer’s room can be met.
-Home fee paying students may be able to reclaim the cost from their home area Social Services Department, or the Local Authority.
+You will need to ensure that the cost of the carer’s room can be met.
+Home fee-paying students may be able to reclaim the cost from their home area Social Services Department, or the Local Authority.

 Non-first year students

-We recognise that in some cases students may need to remain in halls of residence after their first year.
-Students are eligible to book university sourced halls of residence for their subsequent years at university in situations where their disability or medical condition means that they have mobility problems that requires them to be close to their faculty, specialist adaptations are required to their room or flat or the student has a recognised disability/ medical condition which would mean that the student would be at a disadvantage if they were not accommodated in halls of residence.
+You are eligible to book university sourced halls of residence for your subsequent years at university if your disability would mean you would be at a disadvantage if not accommodated in halls of residence.
 Any offers are subject to suitable accommodation being available.

-Students currently living in halls of residence that meet the above criteria and have previously registered it with the university will be automatically invited to register to rebook accommodation in January.
-If you feel that you meet the above criteria but are either not currently in halls or did not receive the email you will need to provide us with medical evidence stating how you meet the relevant criteria so that we can assess your application to live in halls.
+Students currently living in halls of residence that meet the above criteria and who have previously registered with the university will be automatically invited to register and rebook accommodation from January.
+If you feel that you meet the above criteria but are either not currently in halls or did not receive the email, you will need to provide us with medical evidence stating how you meet the relevant criteria so that we can assess your application to live in halls.